theramiyer/blog/content/post/2021/enjoy-your-life-with-covid-19.md

 Healthy immunity is when your body is able to detect a pathogen, react aptly, and clean up your body with zero to mild discomfort, without causing harm to you.
 An unhealthy immunity are of two kinds, broadly: deficient immunity and untrained immunity.

 Your body needs nutrients to function.
 Immunity is part of your bodily functions, and that needs adequate nutrition.
 If you are deficient in, say, vitamins or minerals, your immunity gets hit as well.
-This leads to a higher probability of your suffering from our succumbing to a disease.
+This leads to a higher probability of your suffering from or succumbing to a disease.
 Diseases that are not known to kill humans could kill you if you have a nutrient deficiency.
 "Boosting immunity" may work in this case, by giving your body the right dosage of the right nutrient.
-If your body does not have any deficiency, taking a multivitamin pills will not help you.
+If your body does not have any deficiency, taking multivitamin pills will not help you.
 At best, your body will throw out the excess.
 Otherwise, this seemingly harmless "immunity boosting" could lead to complications.{{< sidenote methi >}}Too much turmeric, methi, vitamin D — Doctors fight new emergencies driven by Covid fear ([ThePrint](https://theprint.in/health/too-much-turmeric-methi-vitamin-d-doctors-fight-new-emergencies-driven-by-covid-fear/495557/)){{< /sidenote >}}

 Untrained immunity is the second broad category in unhealthy immunity.
-This is like equipping children with artillery guns, mines and nuclear missiles, and making them guard our frontiers.
+This is like equipping children with guns, and making them guard something.
 In this case, your body has all the nutrients it needs, it has the capacity to produce antibodies, but the detection system is haywire, or the trigger works wrongly, etc. Auto-immunity is one of the examples of this.

 Auto-immunity causes your immunity to detect phantom infections, or to trigger unnecessarily, flooding the circulatory system with proteins and other chemicals meant to fight an infection, which could end up damaging your organs.

 Yes, exposure to pathogens does train your immunity over time.
-And yes, living in a sterile environment may cause your immunity memory to "forget" the signatures of some of the pathogens, but that does not mean you voluntarily expose yourself to pathogen, because, it could lead to unexpected results (ahem), cause extreme fatigue to your immunity and harm your body in general.
+And yes, living in a sterile environment may cause your immunity memory to "forget" the signatures of some of the pathogens, but that does not mean you voluntarily expose yourself to pathogen, because, it could lead to unexpected results (ahem), fatigue your immunity and harm your body in general.

 The best, scientifically proven way to train your immunity is vaccination.